-1580s, "to make a pattern for, design, plan," from pattern (n.).
-Meaning "to make something after a pattern" is c.
-1600.
-Phrase pattern after "take as a model" is from 1878.
+1580s, "to make a pattern for, design, plan" (a sense now obsolete), from pattern (n.).
+Meaning "to make something after a pattern" is from c.
+1600; that of "to cover with a design or pattern" is by 1857.
+To pattern after "take as a model" is by 1878.

 updated on March 03, 2020